Jimmy Dunn (footballer, born 1900): International career

 In 1925, Dunn earned his first selection for the Scotland national team, playing in the 3–1 defeat of Wales at Tynecastle.
 He gained a further 4 Scotland caps with Hibs, the most memorable being the last, against England at Wembley in 1928.

 Dunn was a late inclusion in the side for the British Home Championship match, having missed selection for the preceding international trial match between home-based and Anglo-Scots.
 The entire Scottish forward line measured 5 foot 7 or less, and it was widely expected that the bigger, stronger English side would overpower their Scottish opponents.
 Dunn and his colleagues thought otherwise and raced to a surprise 5–1 victory, a record Scottish win at Wembley.
 The victory was widely celebrated in Scotland, and the team was later somewhat mythologised as the Wembley Wizards.

 While at Everton, Dunn gained one further cap, again against Wales.

 Personal life

 His son, Jimmy Jr., would later also find fame on the football field, participating in Wolverhampton Wanderers' victorious 1949 FA Cup team.

 Dunn's great-great-nephew is footballer Alex Harris.

+Jimmy had 6 siblings, Joseph, John, Mary-Ann, Thomas, Andrew, Maggie All born from 1873 to 1900 being Jimmy the youngest, His Mother's maiden name was McGinnes, and she was Irish of descent.

+James wife's maiden name (Sarah) was Symington, and her father's name was Brown, her grandmothers name was Smart.
+Sarahs Mother died when Sarah was 17, she was 32.

+Jimmy ended his lie penniless in part due to embezzlement of funds from businesses he owned in the Everton area by the store manager of the time.